About Slipstream

 Why this exists.

 Slipstream started from a simple observation: most of the advice available to engineering students applying for automotive and motorsport roles is generic.
 Careers services are built for broad audiences.
-The advice you get from a university careers office is the same advice given to a business student applying to a marketing internship.
+The advice from a university careers office is the same advice given to a business student applying to a marketing internship.

 See What's Available